Follow the step by step process or choose what situation that best describes you:

 Once you are eligible for bar admission, you will be called by the Nova Scotia Barristers’ Society for membership.
 Admission ceremonies occur throughout the year.

-After finishing your law school training period of three years, you must work at the Quebec Bar School, gaining professional training and practice, for four months.
+After finishing your law school training period of three years and obtaining an undergraduate degree in Quebec civil law from one of the recognized universities (see Step 3 above), you must work at the Quebec Bar School (Ecole du Barreau de Quebec), gaining professional training and practice, for four months.
 Then you are placed in a Work Placement (Articling Period) for six months.
 Next, you must take an examination in spoken and written French set by the Office de la Langue Francaise.
 Finally, you may make application to the Quebec Bar for membership.

-Once your law school education is completed, you must complete a one-year program prior to admission to the Law Society of New Brunswick.
+Once your law school education is completed, you must complete the Law Society’s Admission Program.
 This consists of:

-After completing all of the above requirements, you may petition the Society for admission as a Barrister and Solicitor.
+After completing all the above requirements, you may petition the Society for admission as a Barrister and Solicitor.
+You will take the oath of office at an Admission Ceremony in Fredericton.

 Before enrolling in the Law Society of Prince Edward Islands’ mandatory Articling Clerk program, you must complete the following courses in law school: